haskell/cabal/Cabal/doc/developing-packages.rst

         build-depends: foo-internal, base

-Internal libraries are also useful for packages that define multiple executables, but do not define a publically accessible library.
+Internal libraries are also useful for packages that define multiple executables, but do not define a publicly accessible library.
 Internal libraries are only visible internally in the package (so they can only be added to the :pkg-field:`build-depends` of same-package libraries, executables, test suites, etc.) Internal libraries locally shadow any